Thlumyn/lifegen-testing/.github/PULL_REQUEST_TEMPLATE.md

----
-name: Content/Feature
-about: Anything that is NOT a bugfix.
-title: ""
----

 <!-- Write BELOW The Headers and ABOVE The comments else it may not be viewable. -->
 <!-- You can view CONTRIBUTING.md for a detailed description of the pull request process. -->